 percussion, piano, 2 violins, viola & cello)

 This is one of the most advanced Number Pieces, in terms of combining instrument families with technically demanding extended material — including microtonal material for most instruments.
-In some ways, it can be heard as a followup to Fourteen, and although the piano part is not as relatively large as on the latter, it ends up sounding more pianistic more often via a variety of techniques.
+In some ways, it can be heard as a followup to Fourteen, and although the piano part is not relatively as large as on the latter, it ends up sounding more pianistic more often via a variety of techniques.
 (Ten is also 50% longer overall.
-Note further that its four winds are in different families, presumably for maximum timbral variety between them.
-Of these, though, Cage didn't write any of his lowest numbered pieces for oboe or clarinet....)
-This is also demanding music for the listener: Although interpretations from distinguished Cage performers The Barton Workshop & the Ives Ensemble (the dedicatees, who somehow end up sounding relatively brassy) are still impressive, perhaps this is a piece that could use an update?
-(The other known recording, by Johnny Reinhard & The American Festival of Microtonal Music, is currently available on Bandcamp & does offer some appealing shadings, particularly from the winds, but isn't especially assertive....)
-I have a feeling that there's more here, though, perhaps to be revealed now that some thoughts on some other pieces have settled....
+Note further that its four winds are from different families, presumably for maximum timbral variety between them.
+Of these, though, note tangentially that Cage didn't write any of his lowest numbered pieces for oboe or clarinet....)
+This is also demanding music for the listener: Although interpretations from distinguished Cage performers The Barton Workshop & the Ives Ensemble (the dedicatees, who somehow end up sounding relatively brassy) remain impressive, perhaps this is a piece that could still use an update?
+(Another medium-old recording, that by Johnny Reinhard & The American Festival of Microtonal Music, is currently available on Bandcamp & does offer some appealing shifting colorings, particularly from the winds, but isn't especially assertive....)
+I have a feeling that there's more here, perhaps to be revealed now that some thoughts on some other pieces have settled....
 And so Apartment House did tackle Ten in their set for Another Timbre, but by treating the microtonal material imprecisely, and although the resulting "coarseness" does come off assertively, the imprecision simply doesn't work for me in this piece.
-Even so, Ten obviously presents as one of Cage's late monuments — these sorts of mixed ensemble pieces being one important thread running through the Number Pieces.
+Even so, Ten obviously presents as one of Cage's late monuments — these sorts of mixed ensemble pieces being an important thread running through the Number Pieces.
 Ten is then a clear climax among the mixed ensemble works with piano, and one of the most subtly provocative of the Number Pieces overall: It comes to suggest both intimacy & distance, such a combination being e.g. one key to loving relationships for Cage.

 Thirteen (1992; flute, oboe, clarinet,